BEVDet: High-performance Multi-camera 3D Object Detection in Bird-Eye-View: Conclusion

 \section{Conclusion}

-In this paper, we propose BEVDet, a powerful and scalable paradigm specific for multi-camera 3D object detection.
-BEVDet is constructed by referring to the success of solving BEV semantic segmentation in BEV and is developed by designing an exclusive data augmentation strategy.
-Different from the previous paradigms in multi-camera 3D object detection, BEVDet undertakes this problem in the Bird-Eye-View and offers superior cost-efficiency.
-In the large-scale benchmark nuSenses, BEVDet successfully pushes the performance boundary and is particularly good at predicting the targets' translation, orientation, and velocity.
+In this paper, we propose BEVDet, a powerful and scalable paradigm for multi-camera 3D object detection.
+BEVDet is constructed by referring to the success of solving semantic segmentation in BEV and is developed mainly by constructing an exclusive data augmentation strategy.
+In the large-scale benchmark nuSenses, BEVDet significantly pushes the performance boundary and is particularly good at predicting the targets' translation, scale, orientation, and velocity.
 Future works will focus on (1) improving the performance of BEVDet, particularly on targets' attribute prediction.
-(2) studying multi-task learning on 3D object detection and BEV semantic segmentation.
+(2) studying multi-task learning based on BEVDet.